LiveLike/livelike-docs/docs/Product Guides/getting-started.md

 ---
 Welcome to the LiveLike Engagement Suite documentation hub where you can find all the information you need to get started with adding interactivity to your apps.

-The LiveLike SDK enhances the digital fan experience. pPolls, quizzes, mini-games, and more make your content more interactive.
+The LiveLike SDK enhances the digital fan experience.
+Polls, quizzes, mini-games, and more make your content more interactive.
 Users can chat and comment along with everyone else, or just their friends, while they earn points and collect rewards for participating.

 ## Platform